top of page

 Living With Chronic Pain

 Living with chronic pain can feel like being trapped inside a body that isn’t yours.
-Not only can the pain itself become excruciating, but so can the feeling of being unable to escape it, or avoid it.
-You may have more questions than answers when it comes to why the pain exists in the first place, or you may know exactly why, but that doesn’t make it any easier to bear.
+The pain itself can be excruciating.
+The feeling of being unable to escape or avoid it can be just as unbearable.
+You may have more questions than answers about why the pain exists.
+Alternatively, you may know exactly why it occurs, but that doesn’t make it any easier to bear.
 Whatever the source of your pain, it’s completely understandable to feel exhausted, frustrated, or even betrayed by your own body.

 Is My Pain Psychosomatic?

-When there is no clear medical or physical cause for your pain, you may be told that your pain is “psychosomatic” or even “all in your head”.
-These kinds of statements can leave you feeling dismissed and shamed, as if you could just “think the pain away” and be cured.
-So many who experience chronic pain also experience their pain not being taken seriously, or not believed at all.
+When there is no clear medical or physical cause for your pain, you may be told that your pain is “psychosomatic” or even “all in your head.”
+Such statements can leave you feeling dismissed and shamed, as if you could just “think the pain away” and be cured.
+Many who experience chronic pain also find that their pain is not taken seriously, or not believed at all.
 This only adds insult to injury.

-Women in particular have experienced this for decades.
-Very real, and oftentimes debilitating conditions have been dismissed as “women’s issues”, or written off as overreactions, emotional instability, or sensitivity.
+Women, in particular, have faced this issue for decades.
+Very real, and often debilitating conditions have been dismissed as “women’s issues” or written off as overreactions, emotional instability, or sensitivity.

 And yet, you know your own body.
 Even if you doubt yourself at times (and no wonder, especially if you’ve experienced medical gaslighting), you know that something isn’t right.
 The pain you’re feeling is very real.